pigatron-industries/xen_octasource/docs/user.md

 ### 8. Strange Attractor

-Various 3 dimensional strange attractors with threee outputs, one for each axis.
+Various 3 dimensional strange attractors with three outputs, one for each axis.

 Inputs:
 * **SYNC**: